Geeksltd/Olive/docs/Microservices/DistributedDataInMicroservices.md

 ## Data sovereignty per microservice
 An important rule for microservices architecture is that each microservice must own its domain data and logic under an autonomous lifecycle.

 A business usually has different functional concerns in relation to real world entities.
-For example for the concept of “Customer” in a business, there are different departments and business processes, each thinking about the “Customer” from their own angle.
-For example, the sales and CRM function is concerned with the customer’s contact details, inquiry details, and perhaps an overall spending history.
+For example for the concept of "Customer" in a business, there are different departments and business processes, each thinking about the "Customer" from their own angle.
+For example, the sales and CRM function is concerned with the customer's contact details, inquiry details, and perhaps an overall spending history.
 But the logistics business processes are concerned about each particular order, its items, delivery address, etc.

 In the traditional (monolithic data) approach you have a single centralized database.
 This is often a normalized SQL database that is used for the whole application and all its internal subsystems.
 What you often see in these cases is that certain key entities have a lot of data fields, each related to one or two areas of the overall system.